codenameoperative/what-is-life/docs/ICON_SPECIFICATIONS.md

-# 🎨 Icon Design Specifications - What is Life
+# 🎨 Icon Design Specifications - What is Life for those building their own builds

 ## 📋 **Icon Requirements Overview**